-Skyline Advisor is a web service hosted by VMware, whereas the Skyline health diagnostic tool is an on-prem solution and doesn’t require you to have a cloud account.
+Skyline Advisor is web service hosted by VMware, whereas the Skyline health diagnostic tool is on-prem solution and doesn’t require you to have a cloud account.
 There are also differences in terms of the capabilities provided by these two products.
-Skyline advisor is a proactive analytics tool, whereas skyline health diagnostic is purely focused on logs analysis and recommendations.
+Skyline advisor is a proactive analytics tool, whereas skyline health diagnostic is purely reactive, symptom based, focused on logs analysis and recommendations.

 Benefits of having Skyline Health Diagnostic

 - Based on symptoms, VMware Skyline Health Diagnostics provides a Knowledge Base article or remediation steps to resolve the issue.